bluehat/air/air_notes.md

 (*this part of the guide is still being developed, please help*)
 * Here is [the suggestion from Wirecutter](https://www.amazon.com/dp/B004AWEG0Y?tag=electronicfro-20).
 It covers "large and small" particles and it is not clear why it is so expensive.
 * Here is [one](https://www.amazon.com/gp/product/B077HRXWGP?tag=electronicfro-20) which is $100 cheaper and also monitors volitile organic compounds.
+It isn't clear why it is so much less expensive, especially with the extra sensor.

 #### Checking Online
 You can check the AQI for your local area online.